andrewdlanham/untitled-auto-battler/README.md

 The current plan is to create a simple version of the game and publish it on itch.io for testing, feedback, and gauging interest.

-Most of the code is public, though some files such as scripts realting to the PostgreSQL backend are excluded from the public repo.
+Most of the code is public, though some files such as scripts relating to the PostgreSQL backend are excluded from the public repo.